 A major academic goal of a liberal arts education is to transform students in meaningful and positive ways.
 Our mission statement describes specifically the goal of enabling students “to become independent, responsible and thoughtful individuals.”
 The Independent Learning Experiences (ILE) will help students take responsibility for their education and foster student initiative and independence by enhancing their confidence in their own abilities.

-The ILE requirement is fulfilled by a completion of a single project of at least three credits in a single semester or summer in one of these categories: (a) an independent research projector a creative project (including but not limited to honors); (b) an internship; (c) an approved study abroad program or (d) student teaching.
+The ILE requirement is fulfilled by a completion of a single project of at least three credits in a single semester or summer in one of these categories: (a) an independent research project or a creative project (including but not limited to honors); (b) an internship; (c) an approved study abroad program or (d) student teaching.
 The requirement can also be fulfilled by completion of a project in the Summer Fellows program or a comparable summer research program.
-For pre-engineering students, successful completion of the first of two years at the engineering school satisfies this requirement.
+For pre-engineering students, successful completion of the first of two years at the engineering school satisfies the ILE requirement.

 The Independent Learning Experience will provide students with the opportunity to: